AlpriElse/blog/src/content/blog/2025-12-27_notion_with_cursor.md

 ![Notion Page Connection Settings Screenshot](/images/2025-12-27/notion-page-connection.png)

 You're now good to go.
 Make sure to feed this page's URL into the Cursor prompt so it knows where to create a new database for your data upload.

-## Caveats

-Notion has its own MCP Server with tools that cover most of the basic functionality you might want: https://developers.notion.com/docs/mcp-supported-tools.
-Depending on your use case, you might be better off connecting the Notion MCP to your regular ChatGPT / Claude account without reaching for a developer-facing product like Cursor or Claude Code.

-If you're planning to use the Notion SDK, Notion has a [rate limit of ~3 requests/second](https://developers.notion.com/reference/request-limits#rate-limits) and currently doesn't have a bulk Page Create API (see [Page Create API here](https://developers.notion.com/reference/post-page)), so you'll want to Rate Limit your API requests by using something like [ratelimit-js](https://github.com/upstash/ratelimit-js).
-For non-technical folks reading this, it's usually sufficient to prompt Cursor/Claude Code to rate limit requests without intervention.